The Venaria Palace

 • 80 hectares of beautiful gardens and 6000 hectares of parkland.

-• 80,000 square meters of surface area.
+• 80,000 square meters of palace space.

-• One of the loveliest palaces you will find anywhere - truly beautiful.
+• One of the loveliest palaces you will find anywhere—truly beautiful.

 Venaria Palace